 Case Managers regularly assess participant’s effort and progress, and re-evaluate the kind of support required by the agency to assist them in maintaining forward momentum toward goals, at least on a monthly basis.

-Emergency services should not be required after the first year, except for unforeseen crisis (such as job loss through no fault of participant, injury or illness of participant, spouse or child living in household, etc.) reviewed on a case-by-case basis.
+Emergency services should not be required after the first year, except for unforeseen crisis (such as job loss through no fault of participant, injury or illness of the participant, spouse or child living in the household, etc.) reviewed on a case-by-case basis.
 As participants advance up the self-sufficiency scale, emphasis should be placed on:

 - Educational resources,